Diuris semilunulata

-Diuris semilunulata, commonly known as the late leopard orchid, is a species of orchid that is endemic to New South Wales and the Australian Capital Territory.
+Diuris semilunulata, commonly known as the late leopard orchid, is a species of orchid that is native to New South Wales and the Australian Capital Territory.
 It has two grass-like leaves and up to five orange-coloured flowers with brown and purple blotches.

 Description

 Diuris semilunulata is a tuberous, perennial herb with two linear leaves, each 150-250 mm long, 3-4 mm wide and folded lengthwise.
 Between three and five orange-coloured flowers with large brown and purple blotches, 20-30 mm wide are borne on a flowering stem 200-350 mm tall.
 The dorsal sepal is erect, 8-10 mm long, 6-8 mm wide and egg-shaped.
 The lateral sepals are linear to lance-shaped with the narrower end towards the base, 12-18 mm long, 2-4 mm wide, turned downwards or backwards and crossed over each other.
 The petals are curved backwards, broadly egg-shaped to almost circular, 5-11 mm long and 4-9 mm wide on a dark reddish brown stalk 5-9 mm long.
 The labellum is 4-8 mm long and has three lobes.
 The centre lobe is wedge-shaped, 5-7 mm wide with a central ridge.
 The side lobes are 5-8 mm long, 4-7 mm wide.
 There are two raised callus ridges 3-6 mm long near the mid-line of the labellum.
 Flowering occurs from October to December.